TV in the sand post Hurricane Katrina, Bay St. Louis, Mississippi

 Through the work of this select group of architectural, fine art and news photographers, the exhibition examined both the problem of climate change in densely populated coastal regions and contemporary design as a means to navigate the changing landscapes.

-Sink or Swim: Designing for a Sea Change, was also featured at the Aquarium of the Pacific, Long Beach.
+Sink or Swim: Designing for a Sea Change, was also featured at the Aquarium of the Pacific, Long Beach, CA.

 Bringing your family?
 Download our Family Activity guide here or ask for one at the front desk.